 Damai 2 - Indonesia LiveaboardInquiry

 Damai II has a deck length of 40 meters and a beam of 9 meters at its widest point.
-It has been built to an uncompromising standard and fitted out with all the latest diving, navigation and safety equipment to ensure that the level of service appreciated on our first vessel is maintained and, where possible, improved upon.
+It has been built to an uncompromising standard and fitted out with all the latest diving, navigation and safety equipment to ensure that the level of service appreciated on their first vessel, Damai 1, is maintained and, where possible, improved upon.

 The dive station is served by large individuals rinse tanks.
 The camera room is large also.
-The 4 diver to 1 guide ratio that our customers enjoy so much has, of course, been maintained and we have added 2 custom designed high speed tender boats.
+The 4 diver to 1 guide ratio that the customers enjoy so much has, of course, been maintained and they have added 2 custom designed high speed tender boats.

 Damai 2 - schedule

 Prices are per person per trip and based on 2 persons sharing a cabin.

 Exact pricing is available on the schedule here as prices vary dependant on the time of year, destination and the length of the trip and sometimes special offers are available.